Cizz22/final-project/README.md

 This is repository for the final project of the course Startup Campus.

 The primary goal of this project is to make backend for marketplace website.
 The website will be used to sell and buy products.
 The website will have a lot of features, but the main ones are:

-- User registration and login
-- User profile
-- Product listing
+- Authentication
-- Product search
+- Home
-- Product details
+- Products
 - Cart
-- Order
+- Orders
-- Admin
+- Profile

 This project comes with a requirement [document requirement](https://docs.google.com/presentation/d/1QVN_PCq70nv57SHhC5Ngntc5V9AzErCrw8ECCKaMRqM/edit#slide=id.g162a37db668_0_555).

+Check documentation for more details.
+[Documentation](https://documenter.getpostman.com/view/24536254/2s8YmUJydL)

 ## Table of Contents